KrishanBhasin/security-advice/index.md

 Your iPhone is the most secure device you have.
 Do whatever work you can on it.
 It is always better to read email, use Signal, and surf the web on your phone.

-TouchID is safe to use, but Siri is not.
+TouchID/FaceID is safe to use, but Siri is not.
 Siri can reveal information about your contacts even when the phone is locked.

 ### Android:

-Your phone needs to be receiving software updates from its manufacturer.
+Your phone *needs* to be receiving software updates from its manufacturer.

 **do not sideload apps**.
 This bypasses many security protections Google put in place to protect Android phones, and is a HUGE infection vector.

 Make sure full disk encryption is turned on ([click here and follow this guide](https://www.howtogeek.com/141953/how-to-encrypt-your-android-phone-and-why-you-might-want-to/)) - this step is not needed for iPhones as it is already the default.

-<>

 ## Passwords

-We strongly recommend you install a password manager called 1password.
+We strongly recommend you install a password manager called [1password](https://1password.com/promo/wirecutter/).
+They even have a free offering for people involved in elections, [as candidates or officials](https://1password.com/for-democracy/).
+It is unclear whether this extends to candidates' teams, and how it interacts with election spending rules.
+If in any doubt, sign up for the standard paid version and start using it, and then convert the account afterwards.

 Don’t reuse the same passwords (or similar passwords) across sites.
 It is better to keep a list of random passwords in a text file or Word document than it is to re-use passwords.